 Vitamin D3 + Vitamin K2

 Calcium is one of the most well-known minerals.
 But do you know that it can work against you at times?
-When deposited in the wrong areas, like your arteries, calcium can cause high blood pressure and increase the risk of heart diseases.
+When deposited in the wrong areas, like your arteries, calcium can cause high blood pressure and increase heart disease risk.

 D3, together with K2, is the superhero combo that will prevent this from happening!
 These vitamins are responsible for distributing calcium in the right places, so all its nutrients can be put to good use.
 D3 absorbs calcium in the small intestines, while K2 pulls calcium from your tissues and places them in your bones, which is where we want our calcium, especially as we get older.
 K2 also cleans up calcium in your arteries, kidneys, eyes and joints – preventing a wide range of diseases.

 You can get your daily dose of vitamin D3 from grass-fed beef, organic eggs (especially the yolk), fatty fish (i.e. salmon), cod liver oil and cheese.
 K2 is a little trickier to find.
 Fermented soybeans, known as natto (a popular Japanese delicacy), is the richest source of natural K2, but it’s not available everywhere.
 Luckily, some foods contain sufficient amounts of K2, like trout, herring and eel.
-K2 can also be found in salmon and shrimp, but in small quantities.
+K2 can also be found in small quantities in salmon and shrimp.

 Interested to know more how D3 and K2 interact and why they are such a good team?
 Watch this video by Dr. Vikki Petersen!
 [8:54]